mathlete22/mathlete22/README.md

 - theoretical ml & dl

-### december 2023
+### december 2023 - january 2024
-### currently working on iploading most of my work in the last few months here. this includes:
+### currently working on uploading most of my work in the last few months here. this includes:
 - my projects on computer vision, nlp
 - my projects on kaggle and other courses
 - code implementation of a few research papers
 - my assignments, presentations from cmi

-### in addition to these, i'm also working on the website
+### in addition to these, i'll be also working on the website
 link: https://mathlete22.github.io/